benyangtang/kkshortcut/README.md

 # kkshortcut
-linux directory shortcuts, for easy navigation of file directories.
+linux directory shortcuts, for easy navigation of directories.

 ```
 == inistallation